 - 47. Discovery largely proceeded through the Bhatt Action to conserve judicial resources.
 In that action, Plaintiffs served discovery requests on Mercedes and Daimler in August 2017. - 48.
-Following a meet-and-confer process, Defendants made a total of 19 document productions spanning 200,000 pages and nearly three decades. - 49.
-Thereafter, my firm and co-counsel diligently reviewed these documents to understand the strengths and weaknesses of each case.
+Following a meet-and-confer process, Defendants made a total of 19 document productions spanning 200,000 pages and nearly three decades of information. - 49.
+Thereafter, my firm and co-counsel diligently reviewed these documents to understand the strengths and weaknesses of each case. - 50.
+Some of these documents required translation from German to English.

-- 50. Some of these documents required translation from German to English. - 51.
-Further, Plaintiffs were able to prosecute their case by relying on publicly available documents such as customer complaints about Mercedes' HVAC systems, public technical service bulletins, and parts diagrams. - 52.
+- 51. Further, Plaintiffs were able to prosecute their case by relying on publicly available documents such as customer complaints about Mercedes' HVAC systems, public technical service bulletins, and parts diagrams. - 52.
 Plaintiffs also served discovery on third-party suppliers. - 53.
 Plaintiffs also responded to document requests from Defendants and made productions of relevant documents and answered interrogatories to the named plaintiffs.
 Plaintiffs also responded to requests for admission sent by Defendants. - 54.
 This extensive discovery confirmed that the HVAC systems were defective; that Mercedes was aware of this; and there were a statistically significant number of customer complaints for each Class Vehicle model.

-Experts

-- 55. Plaintiffs also retained experts in mechanical engineering, vehicle design, and chemistry to understand the defect, test relevant vehicles, and prosecute their claims. - 56.
-Specifically, Plaintiffs' experts conducted at least 11 vehicle inspections, including disassembly, to test vehicle evaporators.
+Experts - 55.
+Plaintiffs also retained experts in mechanical engineering, vehicle design, and chemistry to understand the defect, test relevant vehicles, and prosecute their claims. - 56.
+Specifically, Plaintiffs' experts conducted at least 11 vehicle inspections, including disassembly, to test vehicle evaporators. - 57.
+Further, Plaintiffs' experts tested competitor vehicles to determine any relevant differences.

-- 57. Further, Plaintiffs' experts tested competitor vehicles to determine any relevant differences. - 58.
-Plaintiffs' experts also analyzed parts diagrams and designs. - 59.
+- 58. Plaintiffs' experts also analyzed parts diagrams and designs. - 59.
 My firm assisted our co-counsel, Ketan Patel, in working with experts to test the strength of Plaintiffs' claims.

-Mediation
+V. Mediation

-- 60. In the spring of 2019, my firm agreed with Defendants to engage in mediation through the Honorable Edward Infante of JAMS. - 61.
-My firm was heavily involved in drafting mediation briefs detailing the strength of Plaintiffs' case. - 62.
+- 60. In the spring of 2019, we agreed with Defendants to engage in mediation with the Honorable Edward Infante (ret.) of JAMS. - 61.
+My firm was heavily involved in drafting mediation briefs detailing the merits of their claims and defenses, including expert analysis and research on comparable cases. - 62.
 In May 2019, the parties engaged in a full-day mediation which did not end in settlement. - 63.
 Following that mediation, I had ongoing discussions with defense counsel and with Judge Infante.
 These ongoing discussions narrowed the disputed issues. - 64.
 In July 2019, the parties mediated in person once more.
 On July 25, 2019, the parties reached an agreement in principle and agreed on a term sheet. - 65.
-At this point, for the first time, the Parties began to negotiate Class Counsel's attorney's fees. - 66.
+At this point, for the first time, the Parties began to negotiate Class Counsel's attorney's fees.

+- 66. After negotiating about fees for over a month without reaching resolution, the Parties sought Judge Infante's help in reaching an agreement on fees. - 67.
 Ultimately, the Parties accepted a mediator's proposal with respect to fees from Judge Infante on September 6, 2019.

+VI.
 Settlement